11 Pros & Cons: Is Laguna Beach a Good Place to Live in 2026?

 8. Fire Hazard and Rising Insurance Costs

 Because the city is surrounded by wilderness, fire insurance has become a major expense.
-Prospective buyers should check our cost of living guide to factor these rising premiums into their monthly carry.

 9. Summer Tourist Congestion